joshuarichard/ugh/README.md

 # ugh
 Prints out a word of your choice to the console in fun patterns.
+Right now the output is a very basic "down and to the right" pattern, but more fun designs will be added as the project grows. :)

 ### Running
 ugh takes exactly three arguments to run.